 In 2005, the green tree frog (Hyla cinerea) became the official state amphibian of Georgia.
 Georgia is home to 85 different species of amphibians.
 Green tree frogs are lime green with a bright white stripe on each side of their smooth body.
 This frog lives throughout the state and can be heard chirping and peeping throughout the spring and summer months.
 The male green tree frog is normally louder and chirps more often than the female frog.

 Where to Find the Top Wild Animals in Georgia

 The sort of wildlife a visitor sees in Georgia depends on the specific habitat.
-When someone visits a swampy area such as Okefenokee Swamp, they may see American alligators, sandhill cranes, river otters, beavers, and sea turtles among many other animals.
+When someone visits a swampy area such as Okefenokee Swamp or Lake Blackshear, they may see American alligators, sandhill cranes, river otters, beavers, and sea turtles among many other animals.

 The coastal plains of Georgia are inhabited by snakes including the Florida Pine snake and the cottonmouth snake.
+Some brown snakes can also be found in Georgia, as well as some water snakes and black snakes.
 Fox squirrels, quail, wild turkeys, and rabbits can all be found on the coastal plains.